-As I clear my conscious mind through meditation it peels away to reveal the vast unconscious dimensions of a greater being.
-Because this awareness produced in me a natural affinity for eastern thought I refer to my works as “Jātaka Tales” or simply “Jātakas”.
-I see the challenges, enigmas, sentiments, and ephemera of my experience as similar to the historical 3rd person Jātaka narratives of Gautama Buddha prior to his enlightenment.
+As an individual and artist, I’ve always held a reflective nature.
+Because the primacy of awareness in my life produced an affinity for Buddhist philosophy, I refer to some of my works as “Jātaka Tales” or simply “Jātakas”, after the historical 3rd person Jātaka narratives of Gautama Buddha prior to his enlightenment.
 The term “Budgie-Sattva” within my oeuvre is an appropriation combining the word budgie (parrot) with “bodhisattva”, or one who is still on the path toward perfect awareness.